mickwar/logistic-model/README.md

 This means that categorical variables need to be one-hot encoded and numerical variables may need to be transformed.
 There may also be the need to remove certain rows from the data set.

-Since there are so many variables, it would be too time consuming to go through each one and decide which transformation (whether scaling or one-hot encoding) needs to be done.
-So, based on a set of criteria, we automatically determine the transformation to apply.

-This method has the disadvantage of retaining useless variables (i.e. they don't contribute to the overall prediction), but with a fast enough model that point is moot.
-It sure beats cherry-picking every variable.

 The goal here is to create a transformation on the training set that would allow us to safely fit a model.

 Since the test set needs to be treated as though we have not seen it, the transformations we use must be based solely on the training set.